5 ways digital can help support vulnerable customers during the cost-of-living crisis

 How NOT to manage vulnerable customers

+As a company dedicated to improving customer experience, we are always on high alert when customer’s expectations are not managed correctly.
 An undercover reporter from The Times recently reported that British Gas routinely sends debt collectors to break into customers’ homes and force-fit prepayment meters, even when they are known to have extreme vulnerabilities.

 According to The Times article, households are now typically spending about £1,200 more per year for gas and electricity, compared with prices before the Russian invasion of Ukraine.
 With all customers being affected by these sharp price increases, the immediate attention of service providers needs to turn to those who are vulnerable and require the most support.